Hruodland/sap_ase_procs/README.md

 ### sp_#count

-As a DBA  I like  to get  an overview of which tables are small and which are huge related to storage space and number of rows.
+As a DBA  I like  to get  an quick but not 100% accurate overview of which tables are small and which are huge related to storage space and number of rows.

 Example: